 5 Essential Word Themes to Make Your Next Report Quicker (Part 2)

 Have you ever ran into difficulties when making a report last-minute?
-While you can easily type up your contents and call it a day, you can not neglect other important factors that go into creating an appealing and well-received report such as visual elements like the fonts you use, colour schemes and other crucial things that make your documents professional.
+While you can easily type up your content and call it a day, you can not neglect other important factors that go into creating an appealing and well-received report such as visual elements like the fonts you use, color schemes, and other crucial things that make your documents professional.
 No need to panic, even if you are in a rush or simply need help deciding what elements go together well, Word themes have you covered.
 Word themes are accessible to anyone and can transform your document in a matter of seconds, making formatting easy and much faster.
 Below, you can find several things and examples of what Word themes can do for you and your projects.

 Due to Word files being content-heavy, it is important that you choose your fonts wisely.
 Some fonts work better in more professional settings, while others are oftentimes used in more personal and informal documents.
-With the help of Word themes, you can quickly see how your documents would look with different fonts, helping you decide between going for a more serious serif font like Times New Roman and Gerogia, or picking a sans-serif font that works for informal settings like Arial and Helvetica.
+With the help of Word themes, you can quickly see how your documents would look with different fonts, helping you decide between going for a more serious serif font like Times New Roman and Georgia, or picking a sans-serif font that works for informal settings like Arial and Helvetica.

 Tables and charts